 three Copies of Data

 So if your two devices are identical, their probability of failure is identical, too.
 If the odds of one failing is 1:100, then the chances of the two failing at the same time are 1:100 x 1:100, which is 1:10,000.
-Now, if you have a second backup device that’s identical with these two, then the probability of simultaneous failure of the three becomes 1:100 x 1:100 x 1:100 which is 1:1,000,000.
+Now, if you have a second backup device that is identical to these two, then the probability of simultaneous failure of the three becomes 1:100 x 1:100 x 1:100,, which is 1:1,000,000.

-2. The 2 means Store Copies on at Least two different Media
+2. The 2 means Store Copies on at least two different Media

 For instance, the disks in a RAID may theoretically be independent of one another (after all, RAID stands for Redundant Array of Independent Disks).
 However, in terms of the probability of failure, they aren’t.
 If one disk in a RAID fails, it’s not uncommon for another disk within the RAID to do so as well.